 - Be Grinchy.
-Everybody struggles with holiday spirit from time-to-time.
+Everybody struggles with the holiday spirit from time to time.
 Why not craft a Christmas newsletter that’s not holiday-themed at all?

 - Next Year’s Top Trends.
 You could forecast upcoming trends based on your market knowledge.

 - Promote your Christmas products.
-Do you serve a special Christmas coffee, or you have a Christmas perfume then share it with your subscribers.
+Do you serve a special Christmas coffee, or do you have a Christmas perfume and then share it with your subscribers?

 - Christmas gifts and wrapping.
-Give people some ideas on how they can originally wrap your product as a gift.
+Give people ideas on how to wrap your product as a gift.

 - Send heartwarming wishes.
 From your home to your client’s home, and heart to heart, say thank you to your customers and wish them all the best.
 You can spread this festive spirit by getting personal with your subscribers and making them feel like they are part of your business family.